Attendance and Punctuality

 • The absence team reviews attendance on a daily basis and emails the parent of any student who has an unauthorised absence from any lesson throughout the school day.

-• Where the absence team has concerns about persistent absence or patterns of absence she will either contact home directly or report the concern to Mrs Pole or Mr Evans who will then contact home.
+• Where the absence team has concerns about persistent absence or patterns of absence they will either contact home directly or report the concern to Mr Rayner or Mr Evans who will then contact home.

 • At each Assessment Point students who have an attendance figure of less than 95% will receive a letter/email home (unless there are known mitigating circumstances).

-• Where there is no improvement in attendance following parental contact both the student and parents will be invited in for an interview with the Headteacher
+• Where there is no improvement in attendance following parental contact both the student and parents will be invited in for an interview with the Director of Sixth Form

 • In cases of very poor attendance (below 95% across the whole academic year) the school may ask the student to pay their own exam entry fees.

-• In cases of extreme and prolonged absenteeism from school without genuine reasons the student and parents will be required to meet with Mrs Pole, Director of Sixth Form and Mr Middlebrook, Head Teacher in line with the Escalation Policy which can be found on the website.
+• In cases of extreme and prolonged absenteeism from school without genuine reasons the student and parents will be required to meet with Mr Rayner, Director of Sixth Form and Mrs O’Neill, Head Teacher in line with the Escalation Policy which can be found on the website.

 Mr Middlebrook